MaxKarel/neural_networks_movielens/docs/proposal.md

 Initially we want to aim to recommend movies based on similarity between users.
 We would turn each user to a vector of ratings for individual movies.
 All users X all movies would give a large, yet sparse matrix, in which our neural network would attempt to find the similar most users to our user, for whom we want to fill out missing movie ratings.
 Movies for which our user lacks these ratings are considered as "not watched yet", so they will be filled out based on the similar users and ranked.
 The ones with the highest predicted rating are to be recommended.
 This is our main goal and target method to acheive it.

 We would like to try out and experiment with a second approach as well and combine the results of the two methods.
 We can sum up the relevant tags for movies that our user has watched already and find which movies, that the user has not rated and therefor not watched yet, have the similar relevant tags.
 This would give us the same list as the method above, but with a different order.
 The combination of these two lists would be the final recommendation.
 We can experiment with the weight of each individual method when combining the results to get an optimal solution.

+Since records are timestamped we might be able to use it to our advantage and use it as additional feature in our models.

 We will implement the recommendation system in Python, with the neural network most probably programmed and trained with the Tensorflow framework and using other permitted libraries.